mcmtroffaes/improb/_sources/introduction.txt

 representation if you work with fractions, or their approximate representation if you work with floats.

-The constructors of lower previsions and gambles have a mandatory *number_type* keyword argument: if it is ``'float'`` then float arithmetic is used, and if it is ``'fraction'`` then rational arithmetic is used.
+The constructors of lower previsions and gambles have an optional *number_type* keyword argument: if it is ``'float'`` then float arithmetic is used, and if it is ``'fraction'`` then rational arithmetic is used.

+If you do not specify a *number_type* on construction, then ``'float'`` is used, unless all values are :class:`fractions.Fraction` or :class:`str`.

 .. seealso::

     :class:`cdd.NumberTypeable`
         A general purpose class for objects which admit different numerical representations.

+    :func:`cdd.get_number_type_from_value`
+        Determine the number type from values.

 .. _possibility-spaces: